davidatbailey/8bit/README.md

 # 8bit
-Minified BBC BASIC programs for running on JSBeeb and @bbcmicrobot
+Minified BBC BASIC programs for running on JSBeeb and @bbcmicrobot.
+See the [wiki](https://github.com/davidatbailey/8bit/wiki) for instructions.

 # Examples: